Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Doghouse with Heater-ASL Solutions-Amazon

-If your pooch is especially lucky, he’ll get to live in a heated house.
-These models have built-in floor heaters that keep the whole unit warm and cozy in the winter months; in fact, you may just be tempted to climb in yourself.
+If your pup is especially lucky, they can live in a heated house.
+These models have built-in floor heaters that keep the unit warm and cozy in winter; you may be tempted to climb in!

 Pros